gstronksUW/NY_Airbnb_2019_Analysis/README.md

 The data focused on with this analysis is related to the following variables:

 Location - neighbourhood_group
-room type - Entire home/apt, Private room, or shared room price - cost per night of the property
+Room type - Entire home/apt, Private room, or shared room Price - cost per night of the property
 Availability - the number of days the property is available during the year

-These were selected as the most relevant to a potential client for their personal use or for Airbnb to use to market to potential clients.
+These questions were selected as the most relevant to a potential client for their personal use or for Airbnb to use to market to potential clients.

 Method: